Rain King Lyrics

 I belong anywhere but in between

-She's been crying, I've been thinking
+She's been crying I've been thinking

-And I am the rain king
+And I am the Rain King

-I said mama, mama, mama
+And I said mama, mama, mama, why am I so alone?

-But I'm alive, but I'm sinking in
+I'm alive, I'm alive but I'm sinking in

-If there's anyone home at your place
+If there's anyone at home at your place, darling

 Why don't you invite me in?